opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ## Contributing as part of a class

-In general RENAMEME is happy to accept contributions that were created as part of a class but strongly advise against making the contribution as part of the class.
+In general OpenSearch is happy to accept contributions that were created as part of a class but strongly advise against making the contribution as part of the class.
 So if you have code you wrote for a class feel free to submit it.

-Please, please, please do not assign contributing to RENAMEME as part of a class.
-If you really want to assign writing code for RENAMEME as an assignment then the code contributions should be made to your private clone and opening PRs against the primary RENAMEME clone must be optional, fully voluntary, not for a grade, and without any deadlines.
+Please, please, please do not assign contributing to OpenSearch as part of a class.
+If you really want to assign writing code for OpenSearch as an assignment then the code contributions should be made to your private clone and opening PRs against the primary OpenSearch clone must be optional, fully voluntary, not for a grade, and without any deadlines.

 Because: